Class Schedule

 Who it’s for: Licensed EMS clinicians preparing for a CCP certification exam (e.g., CCP-C) who want a flexible, self-paced review focused on transport-level critical care.

-Note: This is a review/prep course (didactic only).
+Note: This is a prep course (didactic only).
 It does not include onsite skills labs or clinical hours and is intended to reinforce and assess readiness for the CCP exam.

 Course Objective :